RalucaGh/RalucaGh.github.io/about.md

 Hi there, nice to meet you.

-My name is Raluca and I am a 27 years old professional living near London.
+My name is Raluca and I am a 28 years old professional living near London.
 I am dedicated and results-driven, and I like to get my nose stuck in complex problems.

 ### Work experience:

-I currently work with an international charity that specialises in non-formal education and learning where I am responsible for the SharePoint Intranet development, data analysis, and training and support.
+I currently work with an national charity that specialises in communication and learning where I am responsible for the SharePoint Intranet development, Salesforce development and maintanance, WordPress, data analysis, and training and support.
 I am also the defacto IT person :).

 Previously I have worked as an Area Coordinator for large Online Retailer where I managed the day to day operations and a team of 35 to ensure a smooth running of business.